-Bonus: If it’s your birthday and you’re over 18 and South African, take your ID to the ticket office before 5 pm and receive a birthday present from Cape Town – a free adult return ticket.
+Bonus: If it’s your birthday and you’re South African, take your ID to the ticket office before 5 pm and receive a birthday present from Cape Town – a free return ticket.

 Table Mountain stands at over 1,085m above sea level and weather conditions at the Lower and Upper Cable Stations vary considerably.
 Visit their website, or follow @TableMountainCa on Twitter to find out if the Cableway is open, the queue waiting time and what temperature you can expect at the top – you can even check the Cape Town Etc homepage for a quick reference guide.

 - Cape Town Communication Master Class, June 21 | Events In Cape Town

 - South Africa VS Argentina, August 18 | Events In Cape Town

 - Wine Walk To Warwick, July 21 | Events In Cape Town

 If the Cableway is closed for a few consecutive days due to inclement weather, you can expect longer queues.
 If you’re a local and have more flexibility, it may also be best to avoid the Cableway’s busiest days between 19 December and 3 January.

 From 1 November – 18 December 2015 and 4 January – 29 February 2016 the Cableway has a half price sunset special.
 Check out our earlier blog post on the sunset special for details.

 Download the free app and Table Mountain Cableway audio tour from Voicemap.
 You will have access to a map of the Cableway’s pathways and information on the indigenous fauna and flora.